Pharma blog

 Imagine that you are selling your used mobile phone and there are 2 people interested in buying it from you.
 One is offering you $300 and the other one $100.
 You wouldn’t have to think twice about who you’d sell it to, right?

-That is in fact how businesses select their target markets.
-Because in the end, they mainly focus on how profitable a market is.
+Because, in the end, they mainly focus on how profitable a market is.
 That means that people living in low- and middle-income countries, which account for more than 75% of the global population, have limited access to medicine.
-Access to medicine however goes further than just providing affordable medication.
+Access to medicine, however, goes further than just providing affordable medication.
 For example, it’s also about there being enough R&D projects that focus on diseases present in those countries.

-Not only from a human point of view it’s important that pharma companies do their best to provide people in low- and middle-income countries with good medication.
-I also believe that the rapidly growing population of these markets could in the end be seriously interesting to them.
+Not only from a human point of view, it’s important that pharma companies do their best to provide people in low- and middle-income countries with suitable medication.
+I also believe that the rapidly growing population of these markets could, in the end, be seriously interesting to them.

 Why is this access to medicine so important?